averykei94/averykei94/README.md

 👩🏽‍🎓 Just a girl with her doctorate who did not look behind and switched to tech in tech!

-🐯 University of Missouri Alumna (MIZ - ZOU)

-I have a passion for quality engineering, web and iOS development.
+❤️‍🔥 I have a passion for quality engineering, web and iOS development.
 I thrive at the intersection of technology and precision.
 I have a keen eye for detail and a passion for creating seamless user expereinces.

+🐯 University of Missouri Alumna (MIZ - ZOU)

 :computer: I'm currently working on my advancing my technical skills in iOS development